naturalatlas/geomagnetism/README.md

 ```

 - `date`: *(optional)* A JavaScript Date object.
 Defaults to the current date if not specified.
-- allowOutOfBoundsModel: *(optional)* A boolean.
+- `allowOutOfBoundsModel`: *(optional)* A boolean.
 If not specified or false, throws an error if the date is out of range.
 If true, falls back to the nearest available model.

 **Examples:**